Operations of KFC by country: United Kingdom

 England had the first overseas branch of KFC which opened in Preston, Lancashire in May 1965 and was the first American fast food restaurant chain in the country, pre-dating the arrival of McDonald's, Burger King and Pizza Hut by almost a decade.
 Ray Allen, an experienced Lancashire caterer, was the first franchisee.
 The first London branch opened in North Finchley in November 1968.
 In 1971 there were 31 outlets; by 1975 the chain had grown to 250 outlets.
 In the late 1970s and throughout the 1980s, KFCs began to introduce seating.
 KFC opened its first drive-through restaurant in the UK in 1984.
 By 1987 the company had almost 400 outlets.

 In May 1997, the "Tower Burger", a fried chicken fillet sandwich with the addition of a hash brown, was first launched in the United Kingdom.
 In 2006, the company stopped pre-salting its fries and removed trans fats from its products.
 In 2012 palm oil was replaced by rapeseed oil in the fryers.
 Between 2004 and 2014, KFC UK increased its offering of "portable" foods: sandwiches, wraps and salads.
 During that period, sales rose from around £500 million to almost £1 billion.
 In 2012, KFC UK invested £9 million to install ovens in all of its outlets so that it could offer griddled chicken.
 In 2013, KFC rolled out Lavazza coffee across all of its UK outlets.
 In February 2018, KFC had to temporarily close 575 of its UK outlets and restrict menus and opening hours in other branches as a result of its newly contracted distributor, DHL, failing to deliver chicken to the outlets.
 As of February 2019, KFC in the UK has around 110 restaurants that are Halal approved out of more than 900 units.
-In March 2020, the restaurant announced that it would be closing all its stores temporarily in response to lockdown measures during the COVID-19 outbreak.
+In March 2020, the restaurant announced that In the United Kingdom, KFC offers menu items tailored to local tastes, including vegetarian options and region-specific combos.it would be closing all its stores temporarily in response to lockdown measures during the COVID-19 outbreak.
 On April 15, 2020, the store announced it would be reopening some stores for delivery services as well as donating free meals to the NHS.